abderrahimelharrak/alx-higher_level_programming/0x03-python-data_structures/README.md

 Read or watch:

 3.1.3.
 Lists
 Data structures (until 5.3.
-Tuples and Sequences included) Learn to Program 6 : Lists
+Tuples and S to Program 6 : Lists Learning Objectives
-Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: